February 15, 2018

 Typical audit procedures have field teams using paper checklists and collating data manually.
 Even when checking window displays, this is tedious.

 But what about when something else is posing a health and safety risk to staff and customers?
-This is more important than anything else.
+This should be priority #1.

-Field reps have no way to prioritize what needs to be fixed first because they’re burdened with administrative tasks.
+However, field reps often have no way to prioritize what needs to be fixed first because they’re burdened with administrative tasks.

 Paper checklists and manual reporting processes are also fraught with human error.
 What if a field rep were to lose a checklist, accidentally delete a file, or a shopper with a tray full of Starbucks spilled coffee all over everything?
-That means more work when the field reps have to do everything again.
-Issues take longer to get fixed.
+That creates more work for field reps who have to do everything again, meaning issues take much longer to get fixed.

 Field reps need a quick and painless way to make sure everything in the store is compliant with brand standards.
 Paper trails and spreadsheets aren’t the way to achieve this.